asandridge/blackjack/README.md

     make run

 ## Rules
+The default ruleset is 10000 rounds, 6 decks, hit on soft 17, double after split, play with variants, Hi-Lo counting strategy, 3:2 blackjack payout, resplit to 4 hands max.

 To run the program with a different ruleset, you can update `options.txt`.

 Use the format `rulename:rulevalue` with a newline separating each rule.